Charlwood: Gatwick Aviation Museum

+Gatwick Aviation Museum is located on the northwestern corner of Gatwick Airport.
+Started in 1987 as a private collection, the museum became a registered charity in 1999.

+The museum has a varied collection of aircraft, aircraft engines and over 500 aircraft models, and also has displays and artefacts related to local aviation history particularly Gatwick Airport.

+The museum and Central Sussex College cooperate to provide practical training for the students taking aerospace courses.

 Amenities

 Park

-The village is centred on the "rec", which comprises: a redeveloped children's playground, and the sports pitches of Charlwood F.C. who currently play Intermediate football in the Mid Sussex Championship, Sunday side Charlwood Village F.C. and of Ifield Cricket Club.
+The village is centred on the "rec", which comprises: a redeveloped children's playground, a sports pavilion, pitches of Charlwood F.C., who currently play intermediate football in the Mid Sussex Championship, and the Sunday side Charlwood Village F.C., as well as a cricket pitch used by Ifield Cricket Club.

-The village used to have its 'own' cricket club (Charlwood C.C.) which for many years was seen playing on both Saturdays and Sundays on the green.
-In latter years the club only put out one side, on a Sunday, but managed to achieve the distinction of not losing a single game for more than three seasons (between 1989 and 1991), a record that still stands.
-The club closed in 2002 but its grounds are used in Summer by the replacement club described.
+In August 2019, YouTube channel "Bunch of Amateurs" began a series based around the Saturday football side named Charlwood FC Uncovered.
+The series follows the club and manager Peter Barkley and showcases what happens behind the scenes of a typical non-league English football club.

+The village had its own cricket club, which closed in 2002.
+The ground is now used by Ifield Cricket Club.

 Schools

 The village has its own primary school, expanded from an infant school in 2016.

 Charlwood is also home to the John Bristow and Thomas Mason Trust, which has its earliest origins in Charlwood's first school established in the early 17th-century, This building is still intact and owned by the Trust.